 Dr. Matthew O. Leavitt, founder and chief medical officer of Lumea, said the collaboration “will open up research opportunities to expand Lumea’s ability to advance the way all cancer biopsies are processed, handled and evaluated.”

 The first scholar-in-residence for DDx-MRI is Dr. Sorin Musat, Ph.D/MD, an anatomical pathologist from Romania and founder of a biotech firm in Canada.
-He holds a number of patents in pathology and introduced the first tissue microarray in routine clinical diagnostics.
+He holds several patents in pathology and introduced the first tissue microarray in routine clinical diagnostics.
 Musat is a graduate of Carol Davila University in Bucharest.

 “SUU is an ideal environment for multi-partner research collaboration,” said Robert Eves, Dean of the SUU Walter Maxwell Gibson College of Science and Engineering.
 “The university is interested in providing quality experiences for faculty and students and welcomes research collaboration.”